miopio/dvia-2018/1.mapping-time/README.md

 ### Dataset

 For this project the ‘data’ you'll be working with are the numerical aspects of time.
 You should familiarize yourself with the [`clock()`](libraries/clock.js) function I've provided to help access the current date & time.
-Every time you call it, the function returns a time [Object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics) with the current instant broken down into individual components.
-You can get numerical values for `hour`, `min`, `sec`, and `ms` on the time side of things and `year`, `season`, `month`, `day`, and `weekday` if you’re interested in dates.
+The function returns a time [Object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics) with the current instant broken down into individual components.
+You can get numerical values for `hour`, `min`, `sec`, and `ms` on the time side of things and `year`, `season`, `month`, `moon`, `day`, and `weekday` if you’re interested in dates.

 For instance, you can use the current year to work backwards: